Black Norwegian Elkhound: Grooming

 The fur requires moderate care and it is recommended to brush the coat two or three times a week.
 Dense and stiff, but smooth.
 On the head and the front of the legs dense and smooth, furthest on the chest and neck, on the thighs and the back of the front legs, as well as on the underside of the tail.
 The fur is formed by longer wispy cover hairs, with soft black undercoat.

 The Black Elkhound dog fur is considered to be hypoallergenic, and works well for many people who are allergic to dogs.
 It is still notable that no dog is 100% allergy-friendly, so you have to try it yourself to see if you react to it or not.

-The nails are black and thick, so they will require more frequent trimming than other breeds.